Testing recommendations from the Centers for Disease Control and Prevention

 Providers for children not eligible for Medicaid or NV Checkup should – at a minimum – conduct a lead risk evaluation using the Childhood Lead Risk Questionnaire (CLRQ) to determine the risk of potential exposure during a healthcare visit if screening is not a viable option.
 The CLRQ was adapted from the Illinois Department of Public Health.

-Children of all ages who are recent immigrants, refugees, or adoptees are more likely to have elevated blood lead levels and should be screened at the earliest opportunity.
+Children of all ages who are recent immigrants, refugees, or adoptees are more likely to have lead exposure above the CDC’s BLRV and should be screened at the earliest opportunity.
 Additionally, children who live in lower socioeconomic areas may be at higher risk.

 Consider a blood test, regardless of age, if children have any of the following conditions: